 Students at ICE Malta are not currently required to write final projects or dissertations.
 Instead, the institute focuses on international examinations or home-grown assessments.
 In the case of the former, these examinations are held through an industry-standard system through one of our partners such as Pearson VUE.
 This system locks down the student's computer so they can only interact with the examination system.
-Moreover, students are required to follow partner procedures, such as emptying their pockets, stowing away bags and agreeing to being monitored via an examiner and/or CCTV.
+Moreover, students are required to follow partner procedures, such as emptying their pockets, stowing away bags and agreeing to being monitored via an ICE Malta | Internal & External Quality Assurance | v1.2 examiner and/or CCTV.
 In the case of assignments, the Educator correcting the assignment ensures that students do not plagiarise each other's work, and also ensures that any content written is original.